 Are you a jetsetter?
 Road warrior?
-Someone just looking to make a getaway for the holidays?
-Whether you're traveling for business, pleasure or both, protect yourself from identity (and financial!) theft with the following tips.
+Someone looking to just make a getaway from the daily grind?
+Whether you’re traveling for business, pleasure or both, protect yourself from identity (and financial) theft with the following tips.

 Defend Your Documents

-We often travel with our most important documents, including a passport/driver's license, credit/debit cards, insurance information and even occasionally a Social Security card or birth certificate.
-Preempt any pickpockets by wearing a neck or waist wallet underneath your shirt—and if you feel in danger, yell, "police!"
+We often travel with our most important documents, including passport, driver’s license, credit and debit cards, insurance information and even occasionally a Social Security card or birth certificate.
+Preempt any pickpockets by wearing a neck or waist wallet underneath your shirt, and if you feel in danger, yell, “Police!”
 Pickpockets become squeamish around attention-drawing targets.

 Be Wary of Shared and Unsecured Internet Connections

 The hotel in New York, the café in France, the bus tour touting free Wi-Fi—all are hotbeds for identity theft.
 That’s because these connections are often open and unsecured, which means your information could be intercepted during transmission.
 Using web sites with “https://” at the beginning of the address (rather than “http://”) can help add some security (the “s” stands for “secure” and indicates data transmitted is encrypted for greater protection).
 You can also download a plug-in through your browser to ensure the “s” is included in your web addresses, or sign up for a personal VPN (virtual private network), which encrypts your data automatically.